 By analyzing this data, Spiro can offer personalized advice to riders and predict maintenance needs, ensuring optimal battery performance.

-Hornbach, the CEO and CFO at GOGO Electric hints that there is a plan for them to reduce battery cost, increase battery life & safety, increase energy density, and increase re-usability/recyclability through a number of initiatives.
+Hornbach, the CEO and CFO at GOGO Electric hints that there is a plan for them to reduce battery cost, increase battery life & safety, increase energy density, and increase re-usability/recyclability through several initiatives.

 Written in collaboration with Douglas Kikonyogo (X, @doug_kikonyogo)